We’ve awarded $1.2 million in emergency response grants to more than 50 organizations serving people in Missouri and Illinois.

 With many families already facing limited access to transportation, childcare and grocery stores, COVID-19 has made it even harder for many to afford and access basic needs.
 We helped St. Louis Area Foodbank purchase essential items in bulk, host over 130 pop-up distribution events that each serve 300+ families and distribute more than 800,000 pounds of food in ONE week.
 Through St. Louis Area Foodbank and other organizations like Catholic Urban Programs, we are helping feed people across the St. Louis region.

 From healthcare workers to grocery store employees to bus drivers, essential workers are on the front lines helping our community.
 But with kids home from school and many childcare facilities closed, parents need a safe place to send their children so they can continue to work.
 We are helping the Gateway Region YMCA create a safe space for essential workers to bring their children.
-Their program serves over 600 children ranging from 6 months – 12 years old, allowing essential workers to continue helping our region stay safe and healthy.
+Our support has helped more than 250 families with childcare, allowing essential workers to continue helping our region stay safe and healthy.

 This crisis has caused unemployment rates to spike and put so many neighbors on the edge of hunger and homelessness.
-We’re helping people stay in their homes through organizations like Society of St. Vincent DePaul who can help around 28 households with rental and utility assistance.
+We’re helping over 900 people stay in their homes through financial assistance for rent, mortgage, utilities and household items.